jcaple/giphy_search/README.md

 1. Clone the repository
 2.  **Obtain your own giphy.com API Key**
-3. Enter API key in approprate place in frontend.js
+3. Enter API key in appropriate place in frontend.js
 4.  npm run start
 5. Using Google Chrome (or IE Edge) navigate to http://localhost:8000
 6. Enter any email address/password combination